islamhaqq/UnrealEngineDeepDive/README.md

 #if PLATFORM_IOS && defined(__IPHONE_13_0)   // Include only for iPhone 13+
 #include <os/proc.h>                         // in order to call os_proc_available_memory which determines the amount of memory available to the current app (your game running on the iPhone)
 #endif                                       // Only need to include one header specific to iOS 13+.
-#include <CoreFoundation/CFBase.h>           // Core Foundation is an API for C used for its operating systems, provides primitive data types, etc..
-Types used: CFIndex is a typedef for a signed integer type (SInt32) used to represent indices into a CFArray or CFString
+#include <CoreFoundation/CFBase.h>           // Types used from Core Foundation: CFIndex is a typedef for a signed integer type (SInt32) used to represent indices into a CFArray or CFString
                                              // CFOptionFlags is a typedef for an unsigned integer type (UInt32) used to represent bitfields for passing special allocations into CF funcs.
                                              // CFAllocatorContext is a struct containing callbacks for allocating, deallocating, and reallocating memory, and for retaining and releasing objects.